 The following is a non-exhaustive list of various categories and types of personal data we may collect some of the following personal data (this may vary according to your relationship with us):

-Bon Secours may process certain special category data which may include health information, racial or ethnic origin, religious or philosophical beliefs, genetic and biometric data.
+Bon Secours may process certain special category data which may include health information, racial or ethnic origin, religious or philosophical beliefs, genetic data, biometric data, health data.

 While the type of personal data we process may change occasionally, we believe it is important that you are aware of the types of personal data we gather and use.
 Under the GDPR, we must always have a lawful basis for using your personal data.
 The lawful basis for Bon Secours processing your Special categories of personal data are as follows: